MTT-GH/MTT-GH-SCHOOL-LABS/README.md

     ```The table format is not correct.
 The table is not rendered correctly in the GitHub UI.```
 1. Include an image of the issue.
 You can use the Snagit tool (or others) to capture the image and pointing the problem.
 You can attach it just by **pasting** into the issue description.

 1. Click on the **Submit new issue** button.
-Your issue should be created and look similar to the following one:
+Your issue should be created and look similar to the following [issue](https://github.com/MS-ESI/MTT-GH-Fundamentals/issues/2)  (some exercises to be done still ):

     ![Reference issue](media/reference-issue.png)

+1. You may need to collaborate further using the **comment section** of the issue, which is used fo conversation with other users and content owners (you can tag people using "@").
+1. Content Owners may also add labels to the issue to categorize it.
+For example, adding the **bug** label to the issue.

+1. Once reviewed and fixed, the issue will be closed by the Content Owner.
+You will still work on the issue during next labs.

 ### Lab 2: Create your first Pull Request (Beginner)
 Create a PR directly from the GitHub UI in the original repo.
 This is the easiest way to create a PR.
 You can also create a PR from a forked repo, but that is a bit more complicated.